Italy Heaven: Plan your dream holiday in Italy

 Ninfa

-After the end of the guided tour, you can also visit - for an extra €2 - the walled garden at the foot of the old fortress.
+After the end of the guided tour, you can also visit - at a small extra cost - the walled garden at the foot of the old fortress.
 Grapefruits dangle from trees in a small orchard and you can enter the castle ruins over the moat where ducks and swans glide.

 On this site